 Legal Defenses to PC 243(e)(1) Charges

-- Self-Defense: Someone acts in self-defense, or defense of another, if they reasonably believe harm was imminent.
+Someone acts in self-defense, or defense of another if they reasonably believe harm was imminent.
 Self-defense is a common defense against domestic battery charges because it normally involves an aggressive or heated encounter with the purported victim.
 The standard is that a defendant cannot use force deemed excessive under the circumstances.

-- Harmful or Offensive: Harm or offense is measured under an objective standard instead of measuring on what the accuser believed.
+Harm or offense is measured under an objective standard instead of measuring what the accuser believed.
 In other words, the touching must be objectionable to a reasonable person under the circumstances.
 Therefore, grabbing another person’s hand would unlikely suffice to be deemed offensive.
 Furthermore, another example may be that you believe your accuser tripped and you were merely grabbing their arm to catch or balance them from falling.

-- False Accusations: False accusation are far too common among spouses or persons within a dating relationship.
-In most instance, accusers attempt to utilize the system to leverage the defendant in child custody disputes, business deals, alimony, or for revenge purposes after an affair or caught cheating.
+False accusations are far too common among spouses or persons within a dating relationship.
+In most instances, accusers attempt to utilize the system to leverage the defendant in child custody disputes, business deals, alimony, or for revenge purposes after an affair or the like.

-- Accident: When the injury or act is on accident or a product of misfortune, a defendant may move for an instruction on “accident”.
-In other words, when something is done on accident, this instruction allows the jury to excuse their conduct by negating either the intent or negligent element.
+When the injury or act is on accident or a product of misfortune, a defendant may move for a jury instruction on “accident”.
+In other words, when something is done by accident, this instruction allows the jury to excuse their conduct by negating either the intent or negligent element.

 Punishment & Sentencing